 Use the Web Sched ASAP eService along with Integrated Texting!
 Text your patients with schedule openings right from the ASAP list.
 The text message includes a link so they can schedule their appointment online!

 Recall / Recare

 Take a close look at your recall list, and reach out to patients who are due but not yet scheduled.
 If you usually remind them every 30 or 45 days after their first reminder, shorten up the subsequent reminders.
 Use text or phone reminders during the late summer months to fill slots in the fall.

-Run a report of patients with treatment planned procedures who have insurance benefits remaining, and contact them to get treatment scheduled.
+Run the Treatment Finder Report to see a list of patients with treatment planned procedures who have insurance benefits remaining, and contact them to get treatment scheduled.